mintcanary/parts-selector/README.md

 # Parts Selector

-A jQuery plugin for choosing items from a list.
+A design pattern, and jQuery plugin for choosing items from a list.

 ## Demos